Paying for your care

 Q. How do I know if I qualify for Medicaid?

-We offer Medicaid application assistance and coordination.
-Ask the front desk staff to direct you to an AHS staff member who can help you.
-It is important to know that there are different qualifications for Medicaid if you live in Colorado or New Mexico, which may impact your coverage and payment amount.
+We offer insurance enrollment assistance for Health First Colorado (Medicaid), Medicare and other insurance options through Connect for Health Colorado.
+Ask the front desk staff to direct you to an Axis staff member who can help you.
+It is important to know that there are different qualifications for Medicaid if you live in Colorado or New Mexico, which may impact your coverage.

 Q. I have Medicaid.
 How does that work?

 Medicaid is treated like any other insurance coverage.
 Depending on the services you receive, you may or may not have a small co-pay.
 When a co-pay is required, it will be due at the time of service.

 We accept credit/debit cards, personal checks or cash.
 Payment is expected at the time of service.
 Give us a call if you need to make payment arrangements.
 Payments for primary care may be made through your Patient Portal as well.

 Q. Will my financial information remain confidential?